whamcloud/Support/docs/support/common-troubleshooting-tips.md

 This could be caused by a number of things:

 1. A dependency that was installed with node gyp may need to be re-installed properly
 2. The installed version of node could be blowing up.
 Try to trace through the service in question and identify where the crash is.
-For example, if you see the crash happen during an http request, try bringing up a node repel and making a quick http request.
+For example, if you see the crash happen during an http request, try bringing up a node REPL and making a quick http request.
 For example:

     ```bash
     [root@somenode]# node